vpasq/Java-Data-Structures/README.md

 # Java Data Structures
-This Repository consists of some of the Java code and JUnit tests that I worked through
+This repository consists of some of the Java code and JUnit tests that I worked through
-while studying data structures in Java.
+while studying data structures.